Northeast Georgia Medical Center Gainesville: History

 Hall County Hospital, the predecessor to Northeast Georgia Medical Center Gainesville, opened on September 1, 1951, as a 90-bed hospital.
 The hospital's creation was the result of the merger of two existing hospitals: Downey Hospital, a private hospital founded in 1908 in the home of Dr. James Henry Downey, and the previous Hall County Hospital, a public hospital with an almshouse for the poor and elderly.
 Hall County Hospital underwent a $10 million expansion and was renamed Northeast Georgia Medical Center in 1976.
 In 2023, the hospital was designated as Georgia's fifth American College of Surgeons (ACS) verified Level I trauma center.

 Services

 Northeast Georgia Medical Center Gainesville is a Level I trauma center and a comprehensive stroke center.
-The hospital also features a labor and delivery unit and a Level III neonatal intensive care unit.
+The hospital also features a labor and delivery unit, a children's inpatient service, and a Level III neonatal intensive care unit.
 Northeast Georgia Medical Center Gainesville's campus is home to Laurelwood Behavioral Health, a 54-bed inpatient behavioral health facility.